qlalberta/bus-mall/user_stories.md

 * browse appropriate amount of images every time (MVP)
 * does not want to see duplicate images at the same time or just showed before (MVP)
 * checkout if the products they choose is popular (MVP)
+* know how much time you need to spend to finish the survey(MVP)
 * has the option to checkout more details for the products (stretch goal)
 * has the option to watch a video about the product (stretch goal)